Integrated Design Process Services and Schedule

 1. Completion of drawings noting new work, final outline specs, sequencing of project, materials, references to specialty suppliers, related web-sites, standards and approved technical procedures.

 2. Final pricing from contractor(s) with scheduling based on final engineering, specifications and drawings.
-Incomplete areas or components undecided given allowances, carried in final pricing.
+Incomplete areas or components undecided given budget allowances carried in final pricing.

 3. Construction fee and schedule agreed on, contractor selected and contract signed between owner and contractor.
 Permits secured from building department, and construction commenced.